torvalds/linux/Documentation/dev-tools/kgdb.rst

 which the tty driver is attached.
 In the initial implementation of kgdboc the serial_core was changed to expose a low level UART hook for doing polled mode reading and writing of a single character while in an atomic context.
-When kgdb makes an I/O request to the debugger, kgdboc invokes a callback in the serial core which in turn uses the callback in the UART driver.
+When kgdb makes an I/O request to the deger, kgdboc invokes a callback in the serial core which in turn uses the callback in the UART driver.